How Do You Make A Decimal Into A Whole Number

 Q: What is the difference between rounding and truncation?
 A: Rounding adjusts the decimal to the nearest whole number based on whether the decimal part is greater than or equal to 0.5.
 Truncation simply removes the decimal part without considering its value, always rounding down.

 Q: When should I use rounding instead of truncation?
 A: Use rounding when you want to approximate a number while maintaining reasonable accuracy.
-Use truncation when you need to ensure that the resulting whole number is never greater than the original decimal.
+Use truncation when you need to see to it that the resulting whole number is never greater than the original decimal.

 Q: How do ceiling and floor functions differ?
 A: The ceiling function rounds a number up to the nearest integer, while the floor function rounds a number down to the nearest integer.